rafavaliev/INPLS-SED-2017-g05/README.md

 # INPLS-SED-2017-05
-Group repositoru for Software Engineering and Development project.
+Group repository for Software Engineering and Development project.
+Group 5.